M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 What is the difference between classes and IDs in CSS?
 - Id have priority

+Whats the difference between "resetting" and "normalizing" CSS?
+Which would you choose, and why?
+- Resetting - removing all styling from every element. all elements will have the same font-size margin etc. Eric Meyers Reset.
+- normalizing - making elements render consistently across all browsers. provides better cross-browser consistency in default styling of html elements. html5 alternative to css resetting

 What does CORS stand for and what issue does it address?